-How to print files using Android is something our users enquire about a lot.
+Smartphones have come a long way, and most Android phones nowadays are perfectly capable on-the-go workstations.
+But, what about when you need to print something on old-school paper?
 Thanks to the Google Cloud Print service, we can now cut out the laborious PC middle-man and print directly from our smartphones over Wi-Fi.
-So, here is the easiest way to print messages from your Android device...
+So, here is the easiest way to print from your Android device...

-If you don’t have the Printing option in your Settings, or you don't have the service pre-installed, just head to the Google Play Store and download the free Cloud Print app and add a new printer from there.
+If you don’t have the Printing option in your Settings, or you don't have the service pre-installed, just head to the Google Play Store, download the free Cloud Print app and add a new printer from there.

 Once you select “add printer” from the options menu, you will be taken to Google’s Cloud Print web page (or to your Google account page if you aren't signed in).

 The Cloud Print page isn't very user-friendly, but the setup process is rather simple.
 Follow the steps for your specific printer, whether it is an offline model or a "Cloud Ready" model, and at the end Google will tell you that you can now use that printer whenever you are signed in with the same Google account.
-So, if you only use the one account on your phone, this is whenever you like.
+So, if you only use a single account on your phone, you're good to go anytime.

 That's all there is to it.
 Cloud Print is an excellent but often overlooked service, and currently supports the following file types: pdf, jpg, jpeg, docx, ods, xls, xlsx, ppt, odp, txt, doc and xps.
 If you want a convenient way to print any of these from your device, I'd definitely recommend you check it out, and it's free.
 For those who have already tried it, let me know in the comments if this process worked for you.